harsh-shah1/Machine-Learning-and-Data-Mining-Disruption/README.md

 # Machine-Learning-and-Data-Mining-Disruption
-Practice Projects on variety of Business problems using every machine learning algorithm techniques within supervised and unsupervised learning.
+Projects on various business problems, analyzed using supervised and unsupervised machine learning algorithms.